banwarp/benton_epi/covid19/01scriptParameters.md

 `nodeGroupList` is an optional parameter to split the nodes into different groups.
 This represents subpopulations that are more likely to mix within the group compared to across groups.
 For example, distinct cities can be grouped into different nodeGroups. `nodeGroupList` is either `NULL` or a vector of length `N` with entries equal to the node group for each node.

+`unifPop` is a logical if the initial susceptible population is distributed uniformly or randomly between nodes.

 `I0Pop` through `M0Pop` are the initial populations of the non-susceptible compartments.
 All of these compartments except `I0Pop` are set to 0 by default.

 `maxINodeProp` sets an upper limit on how many nodes can have a positive initial infectious population, to represent that the disease is not evenly distributed. `I0nodeGroups` allows the distribution of initial infectious to be restricted to certain node groups.